EL-BID/guia-de-publicacion/_documents/en/licenciamiento.markdown

 ---
- title: Licenciar
+title: Licence
 spdx-id: licenciamiento
 nickname: Licenciamiento
 redirect_from: /documents/licenciamiento
 source:
 lang: en

- description: La licencia de una herramienta digital otorga permisos y especifica las condiciones bajo las que esa herramienta digital puede ser reutilizada y modificada.

- requirements:
- - Incluir la licencia

- expected:
- - Especificar componentes y licencias de terceros

- sidebar: Código para el Desarrollo es el repositorio para consolidar en un solo lugar y dar visibilidad a herramientas digitales con gran potencia de brindar apoyo a los objetivos del desarrollo.
-Una evaluación técnica de la herramienta permite llevar un control de

- note: Si eres empleado del BID y estas trabando con código, aquí podrás encontrar información que te será útil.
+description: A digital tool’s license grants permissions and specifies the conditions under which the digital tool can be used, reused and adapted.
+Below, we explain how to license an open source repository.

+Required conditions:
+- Include an open source license

+Ideal conditions:
+- Specification of third-party licenses

+sidebar: Code for Development is a repository of digital tools that support development goals.Code for Development is a repository aimed at gathering digital tools with great potential to support development goals in one place and promoting them.
+A technical evaluation of the tool allows for identification of the code’s weak points so that they can be cleaned up.

 links:
- - <a href="https://github.com/EL-BID/Licencia-BID/blob/master/Licencia.md">Licencia BID</a>
- - <a href="https://choosealicense.com/">Elegir licencia</a>
+- <a href="https://choosealicense.com/" target="_blank">Elegir licencia</a>

 ---

 ### What are the most common open source licenses?